YaRN: Efficient Context Window Extension of Large Language Models: Methodology

 Using the techniques described in this section, a variant of the resulting method was released under the name "NTK-by-parts" interpolation~\citep{blocntkparts}.
-This improved method performs better than the previous PI~\citep{chen2023extending} and "NTK-aware"~\ref{ntkaware} interpolation methods, both with non-fine-tuned models and with fine-tuned models.
-As this method avoids extrapolating the dimensions that have uneven distribution in the rotational domain, it avoids all of the fine-tuning issues from previous methods.
+This improved method performs better than the previous PI~\citep{chen2023extending} and "NTK-aware"~\ref{sec:ntkaware} interpolation methods, both with non-fine-tuned models and with fine-tuned models, as shown in~\citep{blocntkparts} and Section~\ref{sec:long-sequence}.